jtrussell/angular-snap.js/README.md

 #### `snapRemote.toggle(side)`

-Change the open/closed state of your drawer, `side` should be either "right" or "left".
+Toggles the open/closed state of your drawer, `side` should be either "right" or "left".

 #### `snapRemote.open(side)`